Meet1104/Unlocking-Revenue-Identifying-Bottlenecks-in-Regional-Sales-Pipeline/README.md

 ---

-# 📊 PART 2 – Excel / Power BI Dashboard
+# 📊 Excel / Power BI Dashboard

 This section focuses on building visual dashboards using **Excel** or **Power BI** based on SQL outputs or the original sales dataset.